 A sacred circle of learning through art and friendship is how the late Wyoming, Ohio artist Pat Painer once described the Art Circle.

 The Art Circle originated in 2004 in Wyoming as a gathering of some of Painers former students from the Wyoming Fine Arts Center.

 In 2009 the group moved to Room 122 of Cincinnati's Essex Studios, a building brimming with art studios on Essex Street between Taft and McMillan in Walnut Hills.

 Once a week Art Circle members meet to mingle and make art.
-The 14 member artists, watercolorists, acrylic painters, and several charcoal and colored pencil experts, are also free to work in the studio whenever they please.
+The 13 member artists, watercolorists, acrylic painters, and several colored pencil experts, are also free to work in the studio whenever they please.